dob9601/jointhedots/README.md

 ## Roadmap
 - Don't overwrite existing configs unless `--force` flag specified
-- Allow for installation of specific configs as opposed to all of them
 - Prevent syncing when the local dotfiles are from an older version of the repo available upstream

 ## Example